Advanced-computer-lab-2024/Very-good/README.md

 - **multer** – Middleware for handling file uploads in Node.js.
 - **node-cron** – Task scheduler for running cron jobs in Node.js.
 - **stripe** – Library for integrating Stripe payments.
+- **Amadeus APIs** – A set of APIs for accessing travel-related services, including flight and hotel bookings, and more.

 ### Frontend:
 - **React.js** – JavaScript library for building user interfaces.